 It is the home of the Phi Ta Kohn festival, otherwise known as the Festival of the Ghosts.

-The festival is held annually at the first weekend after the sixth full moon and lasts for three days.
+The festival is held annually on the first weekend after the sixth full moon and lasts for three days.

 It is part of a larger celebration known as Bun Luang, which is part of a Buddhist merit-making holiday.